Torneo Internacional Nocturno Rioplatense: Notable matches

-The match where Nacional beat Estudiantes de La Plata 2–1 played on 19 February 1938 in La Plata remains as one of the most violent matches in the history of South American football and a clear example of the strong Rioplatense rivalry.
+The match where Nacional beat Estudiantes de La Plata 2–1 played on 19 February 1938 in La Plata remains one of the most violent matches in the history of South American football, and a clear example of the strong Rioplatense rivalry.
 Media that covered the match stated: "a victory from Nacional had to be avoided in any way, and we feared for the Uruguayan supporters' safety" (Uruguayan newspaper El Diario).
 On the other hand, Argentine magazine El Gráfico wrote: "Saturday at La Plata there were two fights, 50% to the ball, 50% to the rival players.
 Nobody was safe, even the referee was on the verge of being beaten".

-It was revealed that there were armed persons at the stadium, and some of those people would have showed their guns near the lockers during the halftime.
+It was revealed that there were armed persons at the stadium, and some of those people would have shown their guns near the lockers during the halftime.
 After being noticed of that, Nacional captain Ricardo Faccio encouraged his teammates to win the match "for us and for our families".
 Atilio García scored two goals (the second one with his shirt covered on his own blood after he had been injured) for the final win over Estudiantes.
 Because of that, the match (attended by 20,000) remained on records as "the match of the blooded shirts".

 Beyond the violence, the Huracán 8–1 Peñarol (with a hat-trick by Norberto "Tucho" Méndez) on February 25, 1943, was the all-time largest win of the tournament.